-- 2. The VOC removal costs include monthly utility charges, maintenance costs and engineering costs.
+- 1. The approximate PCE removal efficiency for the low-profile stacked-tray air stripper ranged from 99.45% to 99.62% during this reporting period.
+Additionally, it should be noted that the average differential pressure across the low-profile air stripper was well below 45 inches of water (manufacturer's recommended threshold for equipment maintenance) during this reporting period. - 2.
+The VOC removal costs include monthly utility charges, maintenance costs and engineering costs.
 Capital construction costs and NYSDEC project management effort are not included in this evaluation.
-Due to the increasing VOC removal costs, a Remedial System Optimization (RSO) evaluation is being performed for the Franklin Cleaners Site in order to improve the efficiency and effectiveness of the GWE&TS, while at the same time, reducing the overall associated operating costs. - 3.
+Due to the relatively high VOC removal costs, a RSO evaluation is being performed for the Franklin Cleaners Site in order to improve the efficiency and effectiveness of the GWE&TS, while at the same time, reducing the overall associated operating costs. - 3.
 Average calculated from system start-up (September 2004) through current reporting period.